MillerRabin/intention-storage/readme.md

 # Intention Storage
 This is a core package for the Intention Network.
 It gives ability to the device to be a member of such networks.
-It`s includes code to accept intentions, to search for counter intentions and to translate intentions to other storage.
+It`s includes code to accept intentions, to search for counter intentions and to broadcast intentions to other storage.

 ## Instead of Introduction